hotsh/ostatus/README.md

 OStatus
 =======

-This gem implements the OStatus protocol and the technologies that are related to it such as PubSubHubbub, ActivityStreams, PortableContacts, and Salmon.
+This gem implements the OStatus protocol data streams and the technologies that are related to it such as ActivityStreams, PortableContacts, and Salmon.

 What it does
 ------------